<

 Maxwell, who turns 36 in October, is currently in England with Australia's ODI team and has not played a Shield match for Victoria since February 2023 and has played only two first-class matches in the last five years due to his white-ball commitments and his freak leg injury.

 Australia's ODI players are set to return from England early next week with the opening Shield round to begin on October 8.
-Victoria host Tasmania at the Junction Oval in Melbourne before a host of Australia Test and white-ball stars look set to be available for the second Shield round starting on October 20 when Victoria host New South Wales at the MCG.
+Victoria host Tasmania at the Junction Oval in Melbourne before a large group of Australia Test and white-ball stars look set to be available for the second Shield round starting on October 20 when Victoria host New South Wales at the MCG.

 The third and fourth Shield rounds overlap with Australia's home ODI and T20I series against Pakistan that runs from November 4-18.
 There are also two Australia A first-class games against India A in the first two weeks of November.
 There are two more Shield rounds starting on November 24 and December 6 respectively while the Border-Gavaskar series is underway, just before the BBL starts.